bugbug0102/quick-credit/README.md

 Two main components compose the application:

 * `CreditCardApplicationService` handles the life-cycle of the onboarding and stores the requests into H2 database.
-It also consumes the events from `verification-srv` for determining the status of the onboarding.
+It also consumes events from `verification-srv` for determining the status of the onboarding.
-* `DecisionService` decides the final status of the onboarding based on the downstream services
+* `DecisionService` decides the final status of the onboarding based on the downstream services.

 #### credit-card-srv

 The _consumer_ application receives approved credit card application and issues a credit card.
 The application has one main class:

-* `CreditCardIssueProcessor` consumes events ids from the `credit-card-application-srv` and proceed card issuing process
+* `CreditCardIssueProcessor` consumes events from the `credit-card-application-srv` and proceed card issuing process.

 #### verification-srv